 Personal Property: Fair market value prior to the incident, less any applicable salvage value.
 Southern Message Service, Inc. v.
 Commercial Union Ins.
 Co., 647 So.2d 398 (La.
 Ct.
 App.
 1994).
 Generally, recovery for damage to an automobile is limited to the cost of repair plus, if appropriate, stigma damages.
 Romco, Inc. v.
 Broussard, 528 So.2d 231 (La.
 Ct.
 App.
 1988).
+Id.

 However, if the vehicle is totally destroyed or the cost of repair exceeds its value, the measure of damages is the value of the vehicle less its salvage value.
-Romco, Inc. Loss of use damages may be recoverable for the period of time necessary to repair a vehicle.
-Romco, Inc. When property can be adequately repaired, the measure of damages is the cost of restoration, plus the loss of use during the time reasonably necessary for the repairs.
-The period of compensatory loss of use is the time required to secure the repair of the property in the exercise of proper diligence.
-Jensen v.
-Matute, 289 So.
-3d 1136 (La.
-Ct.
-App.
-2020).
+Id.
+Loss of use damages may be recoverable for the period of time necessary to repair a vehicle.
+Id.